NEW YORK -- Two new breeds. Sixteen new syllables.

-The show includes agility and obedience competitions along with the breed judging that leads to the signature Best in Show trophy, awarded on Feb.
+About 3,200 dogs, ranging from wee Malteses to strapping mastiffs, are entered to compete at next month's show, which includes agility and obedience competitions along with the breed judging that leads to the signature Best in Show trophy.
+It will be awarded Feb.
 12 at Madison Square Garden and live on FS1.

-The relatively new agility and obedience contests are open to mixed-breed dogs as well as purebreds.
+The relatively new agility and obedience contests are open to mixed-breed dogs.